Astley Deep Pit disaster

-The Astley Deep Pit disaster was a mining accident at the Astley Deep Pit, in Dukinfield, Cheshire, England, that took place on 14 April 1874, killing 54 men and boys.
+The Astley Deep Pit disaster was a mining accident at the Astley Deep Pit, in Dukinfield, Greater Manchester, England, that took place on 14 April 1874, killing 54 men and boys.
 Astley Deep Pit was a coal mine started around 1845 to work the seam of coal known as the "Lancashire Black Mine".
 When finished, it was supposedly the deepest coal-mine in Britain and cost £100,000 to sink.